-Southeast Sea Kayaks began the Ketchikan Kayaking tour over 20 years ago and we still love sharing our beautiful town and the surrounding islands with visitors on this fun 2.25 hour adventure.
+Southeast Sea Kayaks began the Ketchikan Kayaking tour over 20 years ago and we still love sharing our beautiful town and the surrounding islands with visitors on this delightful 2.25 hour adventure.
 Never kayaked before?
 No worries, our fun and friendly guides will teach you the basics and ensure your safety.
 The Ketchikan Kayak tour is not sold on board cruise ships and, with a maximum of 10 guests per tour, (unless you have a private group) it's one of the best value excursions in Alaska.

 Duration: 2.25 Hours

 Price: $93 Adults/$63 Children (6 - 15 yrs)

 See Ketchikan’s historic district and the surrounding islands by kayak

 2 hours sea kayaking with friendly and knowledgeable guides

 Maximum of 10 guests per group (or private groups of up to 18)

 Waterproof paddle jackets and pants

 Dry bags for cameras and binoculars